How we are preparing for energy and growing crops in an uncertain future.

 The alternative sources of energy I like best is the bio gas generation from manure, crop residue and human waste.
 Back about 2008 I built a biogas digester and housed it but upon getting leukemia I was unable to complete the project and I sold the property but kept the tank should I again be able to fulfill the biogas digester idea in the future.
 My design was good and should work fine for many things.
-As is demonstrated in Ukraine having a biodigester producing bio gas would power a heater making large scale destruction of utilities less vulnerable.
+As is demonstrated in Ukraine having a biodigester producing bio gas would power a heater or stove making large scale destruction of utilities less vulnerable.
 Also composting can produce heat using manure and organic matter.
 This is an area I have not been able to fully exploit.
 This is an excellent way to use our human manure which will produce methane to heat our homes.

 And last we should not forget to eat healthy as this might have been the one factor that helped me recover from leukemia.

 Despite all of these things we are attempting but we are not close to being fossil fuel free nor stopping overreach.
 This is very discouraging.
 It is obvious to me that we cannot resist the temptation of fossil fuels and its high energy availability.
-Looking on the internet I see that the use off fossil fuels is only increasing in the world and there is very little hope of changing that. (overshoot)
+Looking on the internet I see that the use of fossil fuels is only increasing in the world and there is very little hope of changing that. (overshoot)

 In our current society moving from fossil fuels and curbing overreach is basically not possible.
 In order to be fossil fuel free, our oil and flour output would be only a small fraction of what we do today.
 Our property taxes would go up four times if we do not have at least $7000 gross income from the farm in a year.
-We could not deliver anything unless to close neighbours with the horses.
-Farming as I see it has no way of being fossil fuel free and only increases our overreach but a reasonable look into the future will show that there is a very soon end to fossil fuels, electricity, computers,financial disasters and our modern lifestyle.
+We could not deliver anything unless to close neighbours with bikes or the horses.
+Farming today as I see it has no way of being fossil fuel free and only increases our overreach but a reasonable look into the future will show that there is a very soon end to fossil fuels, electricity, computers, and our modern lifestyle.

 As long as I am able I will continue to live our farm life and most of all enjoying the many benefits of this lifestyle.